shanolhere/shanolhere/README.md

 Hi 👋 My name is @shanolhere
 ============================

-Aspiring to be Full-Stack Web Developer
+Aspiring to be a Full-Stack Web Developer
 ---------------------------------------

 I'm a passionate self-taught web developer who has a major interest in web development field.
 I love building things, writing, and speaking to people.